Internal-Compiler-Error/plutarch/docs/linux-executables-are-not-ET_EXEC.md

 ```

 Hence, whether an ELF is `ET_EXEC` or `ET_DYN` tells you little about whether it's statically linked
 or not, and it tells you little about it's an executable or not.
-It should not be relied one.
+It should not be relied on.

 ## Can an ELF be both a library and an executable?
 Yes!
 Two major examples, `/usr/lib/libc.so.6` and `/usr/lib/ld-linux-x86-64.so.2` are mostly used as